rohitgeddam/FindMyRoomie/README.md

 <p align = "center">
 <img width = "600" src ="https://user-images.githubusercontent.com/52373569/194731856-0130e163-cea8-4897-941c-530f5bf9dec3.png">

-  A page with a happy Mr. and Mrs. Wolf enjoying each other's company in the background, just like you and your roommates would be :heart_on_fire:.
+  A page with happy Mr. and Mrs. Wolf enjoying each other's company in the background, just like you and your roommates would be :heart_on_fire:.

 4. My Profile: